-- a) Provision for a long-tailed bat radio tracking programme to identify long-tailed bat roost locations and confirm the PMA location. - b) Vegetation Removal Protocols (VRP) for : - i. the 17 significant trees. - ii. all other trees that are ≥80 cm Diameter at Breast Height (DBH), and trees between 50 cm and 80cm DBH which are considered by a specialist bat ecologist as having features suitable for bat roosting, such features including but not limited to nested epiphytes located on horizontal branches or sufficient damage to the tree crown or trunk that could provide roosting voids. - iii. all trees shown through the bat monitoring programme to be Maternity Roosts.
+- a) Provision for a long-tailed bat radio tracking programme to identify long-tailed bat roost locations and confirm the PMA location. - b) Vegetation Removal Protocols (VRP) set out in Annex D and H of the 'NZ Transport Agency (the Transport Agency) research report 623 'Effects of land transport activities on New Zealand's endemic bat populations: reviews of ecological and regulatory literature' (Smith et al. 2017)' for: - i. the 17 significant trees.

+- ii. all other trees that are ≥80 cm Diameter at Breast Height (DBH), and trees between 5015 cm and 80cm DBH which are considered by a specialist bat ecologist as having features suitable for bat roosting, such features including but not limited to nested epiphytes located on horizontal branches or sufficient damage to the tree crown or trunk that could provide roosting voids. - iii. \\all trees shown through the bat monitoring programme to be Maternity Roosts or other roosts. - iii.iv.
+Felling of high risk trees (potential bat roosts) must be limited to the summer months (i.e. October to April inclusive).
 Advice Note: the VRP shall not apply to the removal of any other vegetation.

+There is the transmitted apply to the removal of any other regetation.